Saints Peter and Paul Garrison Church (Lviv)

 The church was built by the Society of Jesus in the baroque style at the beginning of the 17th century.
 It was closed by the Soviet Government in 1946 and used as a warehouse and book depository for several decades.

 In 2010, the church was turned over to the Ukrainian Greek-Catholic Church, which restored the church and re-consecrated it in 2011.
+Today, it is a garrison church for the Ukrainian military.

 History

 Church construction

 In 1584, Jesuit missionaries arrived in Lviv and by 1590 had erected their first church.
 It was a wooden structure near the western part of the city's defensive walls where the Jesuit gate was located.

 The construction on a more permanent church began in 1610.
 Sebastian Lachmius, a monk, based his design for the church on that of the Church of the Gesù.
 Ivan Molenda, the carver, painter Matviy Klymkovych and organ master Matviy Kraychynskyi already worked on the church interior between 1612 and 1613.
 Between 1618 and 1621 the architect of the Jesuit Order, Giacomo Briano, modified the building design and supervised the construction works.
 In 1624 the first lateral St. Benedict chapel was consecrated.
 In 1630 the church was completed and consecrated by the Archbishop of Lviv Jan Andrzej Próchnicki.
 When completed, it was one of the largest churches in the Polish–Lithuanian Commonwealth.

 Having completed the building, in 1638 the vault of the church was decorated with stucco carving and covered with Matviy Klymkovych's paintings.
 In 1644 the organs made at Grohovsky's cost were consecrated.

 In 1702 according to Martyn Hodny's project the bell tower was erected; it became the tallest Lviv tower (about 100 metres).
-In the 1720 – 1730s the tombstones of Elizabeth Syniavska (Gostomska by birth), Jan Jablonowski, Jan Stanislaw Jablonowski and Jan Wincenty Jablonowski were erected in the church as they had financed the Jesuit College construction.
+In the 1720 – 1730s the tombstones of Elżbieta Sieniawska (Gostomska by birth), Jan Jabłonowski, Jan Stanisław Jabłonowski and Jan Wincenty Jabłonowski were erected in the church as they had financed the Jesuit College construction.

 In 1734, the church suffered extensive fire damage.
 In 1754, a clock was mounted on the tower.

-In 1740 Francis Řehoř Ignaz Eckstein (1689 – 1741) painted the principal nave.
+In 1740 Franz Gregor Ignaz Eckstein (1689 – 1741) painted the principal nave.
 After his death Sebastian Eckstein painted the lateral naves and chapels.
 The sculptural crucifix by Jan Pfister embedded in one of the lateral altars is considered to be a precious artistic work.
 The grand central altar by Sebastian Fesinger was built in 1744 – 1747; two lateral altars were created in 1754 and 1759.